 48 hours is a minimum (2-day refeed), however this is likely only going to push the pause button on the metabolic adaptations occurring.
 It will also be a psychological break and great for glycogen replenishment, since we’re increasing carbs for this (less likely to store as fat, which is why we go with carbs vs. fat).

 72 hours is a better bet (3-day diet break), because past the 48 hour mark we can feel much more confident in pausing the adaptations while potentially beginning to reverse them.
 Still, it’s such a short period of time before returning to the deficit that we can only hope to slow things down.

 4-10 days is the best bet (week+ diet break), because it’s longer – really.
 The longer we’re at maintenance, the more confident we can be about helping our body fight against the deficit’s impact on our physiological health.

 This is why Nutritional Periodization is so key.

 But still, we have to throw out the caveat and remind us that at the end of your 12, 16, or 20 week even, diet/fat loss phase… you’re still in a deficit for the majority of time, losing body weight – both which will lead to metabolic adaptation.
 So this is not a cure or a tool that will remove or avoid it, but rather just help your body better handle it and bounce back from it.
 Because once you return to maintenance, your body has been better trained to maintain lower weights at higher intakes.

 If you want a periodized coaching approach, click here and apply for Tailored Nutrition Coaching.

-Ok so now you’re probably wondering… how exactly do we “reverse diet”?
+Ok so now you’re probably wondering… how exactly do I “reverse diet”?

 We’ve gone over what it is, why you’d do it, and the downsides of dieting, which is why you’re going to reverse diet after the diet – to remove any of those negative adaptations that are occurring while hopefully maintaining the new body weight and levels of leanness you’ve achieved.